schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		The argument is a dictionary in the `languageCode: translatedString` format.

 		You don’t need to supply strings in all languages that the Glyphs.app UI supports.
 A subset will do.
 Just make sure that you add at least an English string to default to next to all your other translated strings.
-Also don’t forget to mark strings as unicode strings (:samp:`u'öäüß'`) when they contain non-ASCII content for proper encoding, and add a `# encoding: utf-8` to the top of all your .py files.
+Also don’t forget to mark strings as unicode strings (:samp:`'öäüß'`) when they contain non-ASCII content for proper encoding, and add a `# encoding: utf-8` to the top of all your .py files.

 		Tip: You can find Glyphs’ localized languages here :samp:`Glyphs.defaults["AppleLanguages"]`.